-- (b) the Attorney-General is satisfied that the grounds on which the order was made have ceased to exist; - the Attorney-General must revoke the order. - (4) A person commits an offence if: - (a) the person is subject to an order under this section; and - (b) the person is capable of complying with a requirement in the order; and - (c) the person omits to do an act; and - (d) the omission contravenes the requirement.
+(b) the Attorney-General is satisfied that the grounds on which the order was made have ceased to exist;

-Penalty for contravention of this subsection: Imprisonment for 5 years or 300 penalty units, or both.
+- (4) A person commits an offence if: - (a) the person is subject to an order under this section; and - (b) the person is capable of complying with a requirement in the order; and - (c) the person omits to do an act; and - (d) the omission contravenes the requirement. - Penalty for contravention of this subsection: Imprisonment for 5 years or 300 penalty units, or both.